Postponed: STEM Conference 2020

 Qualifications:

-• 3 – 5 years professional office environment experience preferred
+• 3–5 years of experience in a professional office environment preferred

 Performance Responsibilities:

-• Maintaining the online schedule/calendar for office staff
+• Maintain and update the office’s online calendar for staff

 Skills and Attributes:

-• Excellent computer database skills including but not limited to: Microsoft Word, Excel, PowerPoint, and Google applications
+• Proficient in computer applications, including Microsoft Word, Excel, PowerPoint, and Google Workspace

-• Ability to work with office equipment such as copiers, scanners, postage meter, etc.
+• Ability to operate standard office equipment (copiers, scanners, postage meters, etc.)

-• Some understanding of the K-12 environment preferred
+• Familiarity with the K–12 education environment preferred

 Terms of Employment: